kumarravigithub/task/README.md

   6. Query operators Link (https://docs.mongodb.com/manual/reference/operator/aggregation/)

+- Query 2 (Server)

+  1. Using the same principles, make another API /top-10-actors to get the list of the top 10 actors who has appeared in the maximum number of movies in the database given.

 - Client (optional - a simple HTML page will also work for backend condidates)

   1. Create new React project (use React and React-dom library) no need to maintain any state management can use create-react-app